 You must also be on the specialist register to take up a job as a substantive (permanent), honorary or fixed term NHS consultant.

-What's set out below are the ways in which you can demonstrate the level of knowledge and skills needed for medical or specialist registration.
+Set out below are the ways in which you can demonstrate the level of knowledge and skills needed for medical or specialist registration.
 The GMC will also ask for other evidence to support your application - for example, evidence of your knowledge of English and evidence of an internship period.
 From June 2018, applicants will need to have their qualifications verified independently before the GMC will grant an application for registration.
 You must have an acceptable overseas medical qualification to apply for GMC registration.

 You should look at the options as early as possible as some of them can take several months to complete.
 Whatever way you choose, you need to make your application to the GMC, not to the RCR.
 You will need to set up a GMC Online account to make your application.